Palermo FC: Early history (1898–1947)

 After a gap during the First World War, the club was refounded in 1919 as Unione Sportiva Palermo, by a committee of young university students and sportsmen.
 During the early 1920s, the club mainly competed in the Campionato Lega Sud, a football league in Southern Italy, reaching the semi-finals in 1924 before being knocked out by Audace Taranto, Alba Roma and Internaples.
 The club was dissolved in 1927 due to financial problems, but was reformed one year later following a merger with Vigor Palermo under the name Palermo FootBall Club.
 Originally admitted to Prima Divisione (First Division), the equivalent of today's Serie C1, the team was promoted to Serie B in 1930 and finally reached Serie A in 1932.
 From its debut season in Italy's top division, Palermo relocated to a new home, the Stadio Littorio (Lictorian Stadium) in the Favorita neighbourhood, today known as Stadio Renzo Barbera.
 The club played in Serie A until 1936, when they were relegated to Serie B and first played Catania in the Sicilian derby.

 In 1936, Palermo was forced by the fascist regime to change its colours to yellow and red, after the official colours of the local municipality.
 Meanwhile, economic difficulties arose, and in 1940 the club was expelled by the Italian Football Federation because of financial problems.
 A merger with Unione Sportiva Juventina Palermo brought the foundation of Unione Sportiva Palermo-Juventina, which joined Serie C in 1941 and Serie B in 1942.

 The club could not finish the 1942–43 season due to the outbreak of World War II.
-At the same time the pink-and-black colors were chosen because Sicily became a "war zone".
+At the same time, the pink-and-black colours were chosen because Sicily became a "war zone".
 After the conflict, the club changed its name to US Palermo.